CleanroomMC/Website/docs/groovy-script/mods/industrialforegoing/ore_raw.md

     mods.industrialforegoing.ore_raw.removeByOre(OreDictIngredient)
     ```

-- Removes all recipes that match the given ore:
+- Removes all recipes that match the given input:

     ```groovy:no-line-numbers
-    mods.industrialforegoing.ore_raw.removeByOre(String)
+    mods.industrialforegoing.ore_raw.removeByInput(IIngredient)
     ```

 - Removes all recipes that match the given output: